 EXPERT BAKING TIPS FOR CARROT CAKE COOKIES

 - Blot the grated carrots with paper towel.
-Do this at least 3 times with 3 different paper towels.
-This sill absorb excess moisture from the carrots so that you don't add too much extra water to the cookie dough.
+Do this at least 3 times with 3 dry paper towels.
+This will absorb excess moisture from the carrots so that you don't add too much extra water to the cookie dough.
 Moisture is the nemesis of chewy cookies!

 - Let the brown butter cool.
 If the brown butter is too hot when you add the sugar and other ingredients, then it will not incorporate evenly the cookie dough will be greasy.